-Patients with asthma on therapy with montelukast sodium may present with systemic eosinophilia, sometimes presenting with clinical features of vasculitis consistent with Churg-Strauss syndrome, a condition which is often treated with systemic corticosteroid therapy.
-These events have been sometimes associated with the reduction of oral corticosteroid therapy.
+Patients with asthma on therapy with Montelukast Sodium may present with systemic eosinophilia, sometimes presenting with clinical features of vasculitis consistent with Churg-Strauss syndrome, a condition which is often treated with systemic corticosteroid therapy.
+These events usually, but not always, have been associated with the reduction of oral corticosteroid therapy.
 Physicians should be alert to eosinophilia, vasculitic rash, worsening pulmonary symptoms, cardiac complications, and/or neuropathy presenting in their patients.
-A causal association between montelukast sodium and these underlying conditions has not been established [see Adverse Reactions (6.2)].
+A causal association between Montelukast Sodium and these underlying conditions has not been established [ see Adverse Reactions (6.2)].